Dear reader of ADxS.org, please excuse the disruption.

 • Right ventrolateral PFC (rvlPFC).

-Another study found increased connectivity within the salience network and decreased connectivity between the DMN and salience network in non-ADHD-affected siblings compared to their ADHD-affected siblings and healthy controls.
-ADHD sufferers showed increased connectivity between the DMN and task-positive networks compared to their unaffected siblings and healthy controls.
-ADHD sufferers and their unaffected siblings showed no concordant changes in functional connectivity to healthy control subjects.
+Another study found increased connectivity within the salience network and decreased connectivity between the DMN and salience network in non-ADHD-affected siblings compared to their ADHD-affected siblings and healthy control subjects.
+People with ADHD showed increased connectivity between the DMN and task-positive networks compared to their non-affected siblings and healthy controls.
+People with ADHD and their unaffected siblings did not show concordant changes in functional connectivity to healthy control subjects.
 These results were largely confirmed by complementary pairwise connectomic comparisons.
 However, the main connectivity differences between the sibling groups could not be replicated in a closely age- and sex-matched subsample (20 subject-sibling pairs and 60 TD).9

 1.3.
 Rich-Club / Hubs Connectivity reduced